 Once re-potted in a sandy, well-draining soil (always in a pot with a drainage hole and stones at the bottom to facilitate draining).
 The week after you’ve re-potted make sure to water your tree every day to help establish roots.
 Afterward, you will need to water your little tree 1-2 times per week.
 In the winter, you can stretch this to once every 2 weeks.

 If you live in a cold climate- fear not!
 Olive trees freeze around -15 degrees Celsius.
 The real problem with olives is sitting in wet soil.
 So, you can leave your tree outside but out of the rain.
 You can also bring it inside but always remember that this plant loves full sun.

 Fertilize your plant during the growing season (March-October) and only a little at a time.
 Be careful with compost and mulches, these are often too heavy and moisture-retaining for olive trees.
 A normal store-bought nitrogen-based fertilizer will work well.
 Of course, you can also buy fertilizer especially for olive trees but it isn’t necessary.

 The olive tree doesn’t need pruning (as do some other trees) to produce fruit (or, at least it doesn’t need pruning until it’s quite a seasoned tree).
 Therefore, you only need to prune to retain whatever shape you like.
 Do this in the autumn.
+I know that TreeQuote down the road offers tree pruning if you’re not sure what you’re doing.
 I must say that I like a wild looking tree…

 Et voilà!
 Follow these tips (even loosely) and you’ll have a lovely little olive in your garden that, if happy, will produce olives.
 Remember that you can’t eat olives right off the tree- they need to be soaked in brine.
 If you don’t believe me, I dare you to try one…